-- (iii) before awards proper checking of documents must be done. - 2) Notwithstanding the above requirements for consideration, formal written quotations not meeting the required specifications may not be accepted. - Only quotations complying with the specifications will be considered for acceptance, provided that there are sufficient funds appropriated within the budget. - 4) Where no formal written price quotation complies with the specification, as determined by the relevant Head of the Department requiring the goods or service, the SCM Manager may reinvite quotations. - 5) Following are possible examples of not being in a position to obtain formal written price quotations: - i.
-Publication of official and legal notices as well as advertisements in the media, - ii.
-Disciplinary hearings (Appointment of a Chairperson, Initiator), as per delegations of the Municipal Manager, the appointment of any legal person(s) to institute and defend any legal processes/proceedings and claims by or against Council, in any court of law, including the initiation, dealing with or settlement of such proceedings, training events, corporate branding and artwork, courses, seminars, membership fees, doctor consultations, medical specialists, local travel agencies, accommodation, subscription, short-term car hire or rental services, tow in services, servicing/maintenance agents for specific assets (Cameras, batteries etc), franking machine postage, ICT Lisenses, re-locations fees library books, books,printing of the IDP and budget, monitoring of alarms, advertisements, motivational speakers, artists, subscription fees, security services in case of emergency, or as necessary and determined by the Accounting Officer to protect municipal infrastructure and facilities. - iii.
-In the event of a strip and quote or ad hoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations, authorized by the Director engineering services. - iv.
-Payment of annual license and support charges, enhancements and additional functional modules to ensure compliance with the MSCOA classification framework and to move towards a municipal ERP system, to the provider of the core financial system of the municipality.
+(iii) before awards proper checking of documents must be done.

+- 2) Notwithstanding the above requirements for consideration, formal written quotations not meeting the required specifications may not be accepted. - Only quotations complying with the specifications will be considered for acceptance, provided that there are sufficient funds appropriated within the budget. - 4) Where no formal written price quotation complies with the specification, as determined by the relevant Head of the Department requiring the goods or service, the SCM Manager may reinvite quotations. - 5) Following are possible examples of not being in a position to obtain formal written price quotations: - i.
+Publication of official and legal notices as well as advertisements in the media, - Disciplinary hearings (Appointment of a Chairperson, Initiator), as per delegations of the Municipal Manager, the appointment of any legal person(s) to institute and defend any legal processes/proceedings and claims by or against Council, in any court of law, including the initiation, dealing with or settlement of such proceedings, training events, corporate branding and artwork, courses, seminars, membership fees, doctor consultations, medical specialists, local travel agencies, accommodation, subscription, short-term car hire or rental services, tow in services, servicing agents for specific assets, franking machine postage, re-locations fees library books, books, monitoring of alarms, advertisements, motivational speakers, artists, subscription fees, security services in case of emergency, or as necessary and determined by the Accounting Officer to protect municipal infrastructure, facilities and staff or Councillors. - iii.
+In the event of a strip and quote or ad hoc repairs to plant, equipment and machinery where it is not possible to ascertain the nature or extent of the work required in order to call for quotations, authorised by the Director engineering services. - iv.
+Payment of annual license and support charges, enhancements and additional functional modules to ensure compliance with the MSCOA classification framework and to move towards a municipal ERP system, to the provider of the core financial system of the municipality. - v.
+This policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including, but not limited to - - vi. (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - vii. (b) electricity from Eskom or another public entity, another municipality or a municipal entity. - viii. (c) the acquisition of services of information and communication technology, IT licences and systems in use, financial system (Linked to the transversal tender of National Treasury as per SLA), IT programs and services that the acquisition of such services be dealt with in terms of the delegated powers as provided for in the Municipality's delegation register as amended from time to time, Telemetry IT and communication system, banking services (bank costs and card machines) - ix. (d)The acquisition of services from specific vehicle agents, for repair and out of warranty services subject that the acquisition of such services be dealt with in terms of the delegated powers as provided for in the Municipality's delegation register as amended from time to time. - x. (e) Insurance claims, Telkom, payments to the Auditor General, refunds to individuals - xi. (f) Bursary payments to certain registered institutions and the assistance of the accommodation of the student. - xii. (g) Print rolls for bank card machines and printing of salary payday payslips. - xiii. (h) Rental of machinery for emergency purposes for example pipe burst and digging of graves and trenches, and maintenance of landfill sites (when or after burning).